Part 2: The Day of Your Surgery

 Eat and/or drink small amounts without nausea or vomiting.

-If you are inpatient, you will stay at the hospital after surgery for several nights.
+If you are admitted as an inpatient, you will stay at the hospital after surgery for one or more nights.
 Your surgeon will decide if you are an inpatient based on how complex your surgery is, the amount of pain anticipated, the rehabilitation needs, or your medical conditions.

 Insurance companies often have criteria that determine whether you will be an inpatient or an outpatient.

 Where will your family members wait or stay during your surgery?

 While each hospital or surgical center may have different policies, all medical staff will provide as much comfort for family members at this time.
 Some hospitals and surgical centers will allow family to stay with you in the pre-surgical area until you